eloisatheisen/eloisatheisen/README.md

 - 👋 Hi, I’m @eloisatheisen
-- 👀 I’m interested in
+- 👀 I’m interested in Education on Computer
 - 🌱 I’m currently learning int Math and Computer Science
 - 💞️ I’m looking to collaborate on Education
 - 📫 How to reach me https://integra.ifsul.edu.br/portfolio/pessoas/eloisa-marciana-kolberg-theisen